Our top tips

 Setting and achieving goals

-Coaching can help you take control of the situation, so ask yourself the following as you start this week - "What are the key challenges I face this week in my studying?"
+If you ever feel you're losing focus on your learning, ask yourself the following as you start the week - "What are the key challenges I face this week in my studying?"

 The following coaching questions can help you to manage each challenge.
 Writing down your answers can help you to step back and be objective about each one.
 So, for each challenge: